 These are only a few of the thousands of lies about worship.

 The Psalms are all about worship.
-They are the original songbook of Israel, of course.
+They are the original songbook of Israel.
 So, anyone wishing to worship the living God could do no better than to read selections such as Psalm 23, 103, and 139 and meditate upon their riches.

-In Isaiah 6, we see the prophet worshiping.
-Because he “sees the Lord,” high and lifted up, he sees his unworthiness and sin.
+–In Isaiah 6, the prophet is worshiping.
+Because he “sees the Lord,” high and lifted up, he sees his own unworthiness and sinful heart.
 After being purified from that sin, he hears the Lord’s call to “go.”
 He answers, “Here am I Lord, send me.”

-In Luke 10, we see Mary worshiping at the feet of the Lord in her home in Bethany.
+–In Luke 10, Mary is worshiping at the feet of the Lord in her home in Bethany.
 Jesus tells her sister Martha that Mary has chosen “the one good thing which shall not be taken away from her.”